astronomer/docs/learn/airflow-isolated-environments.md

 :::tip Airflow Best Practice

 Make sure to pin all package versions, both in your core Airflow environment (`requirements.txt`) and in your isolated environments.
-This will help you avoid unexpected behavior due to package updates that might create version conflicts.
+This helps you avoid unexpected behavior due to package updates that might create version conflicts.

 :::